 Approximately 12 million cosmos grow on the Arakawa riverbed near “Cosmos Arena Fukiage” in Konosu annually in autumn.
 During the period of the bloom there is usually a two day cosmos festival.
 However, in 2019 the festival was cancelled due to typhoon Hagibis and in 2020 and 2021 the festival was cancelled due to the pandemic.
-However, in 2022, even if the festival is cancelled you can see the flowers, as was the case in 2020 and 2021 too.
+It was on in 2022 and is scheduled for 2023 too.
+The festival is only on for two days, but you visit the cosmos for free anytime.
+And as of September 24th 2023, the sulphur cosmos are blooming.

 In 2020, it was a much smaller display than ‘normal’, but in 2021 there was the full 12 MILLION (give or take) again.
 We visited on September 25th 2021 and the orange / sulphur cosmos were already in full bloom.
-However, I visited on September 28th 2022, and the orange cosmos, while blooming are still very low in height (picture below).
-Also, the other colors of cosmos (white, purple, pink etc) are not really flowering yet.
-You can see a few in bloom here and there, but for the most part they are still green.
-They say the best time to see the cosmos in Konosu is mid to the end of October.
+However, in 2022 I visited on September 28th and the orange cosmos, while blooming are still very low in height.
+Also, the other colors of cosmos (white, purple, pink etc) were not really flowering yet.
+In 2023, my first visit was on September 24th and the sulphur cosmos are blooming beautifully and the colored cosmos have started to bloom too.
+Overall though, they say the best time to see the cosmos in Konosu is mid to the end of October.

-However, if you are coming all the way to Konosu for the fireworks on October 1st (2022) you might want to pop by to see the orange cosmos, although not in their prime yet.
-Last year, you could also see sunflowers nearby at “Hana no Oasis” until the start of October.
-However, they bloomed early this year, so they may finish early too.
+However, if you are coming all the way to Konosu for the fireworks on October 7th 2023 you might want to pop by to see the orange cosmos, although not in their prime yet.
+Sometimes you can also see sunflowers nearby at “Hana no Oasis” until the day of the fireworks, but this year I doubt they will last until the 7th.
 “Hana no Oasis” is a community garden, also in Konosu city.
 The “flower bus” links them both, or if you are driving it takes about 15 minutes between the two locations.

 Cosmos Festival in Konosu, 2023